deawx/jQuery.hotkey/README.md

 Definition of shortcut keys for the OS.

-Supported OS: OS X, Windows, Linux, ChromeOS.

-Returns: If the platform is not detected, it uses the property ```default``` for shortcut.
+Returns: If the platform is not detected, it return the property `default`.

 ```js
 var shortcut = $.hotkey.platform({